Josepha Weber: The Magic Flute and Mozart

+Other roles and later career

-Hofer also premiered other roles.
+Hofer premiered several other notable roles.
 She was again the Queen of the Night in Schikaneder and Winter's sequel to The Magic Flute, Das Labyrinth oder der Kampf mit den Elementen (1798).
-She was also the first to perform the role of Oberon in Paul Wranitzky’s opera (1789).
+She also performed in operas by Franz Xaver Süssmayr (Der Spiegel von Arkadien) and in works by Jacob Haibel, who married her sister Sophie.
+Vincenzo Righini composed the role of Erifile in his cantata La sorpresa amorosa, ossia Il natale d'Apollo for Hofer; the surviving score contains pencilled annotations in Antonio Salieri's hand adding additional coloratura passages specifically for her voice.

+Hofer's repertoire was broader than the Queen of the Night role alone.
+She also performed the Countess in Mozart's Le nozze di Figaro and Konstanze in Die Entführung aus dem Serail.
+In 1801, she and her second husband Sebastian Meier performed in concert performances of Mozart's La clemenza di Tito in German, with Hofer singing the role of Annio — generally regarded as a mezzo-soprano part — indicating her adaptation to the changes in her voice as she aged.

+Marriages

 She married twice.
 Her first husband (married 21 July 1788 in St. Stephen's Cathedral) was the musician Franz de Paula Hofer (1755–96).
 Hofer was employed as a violinist at the Imperial court.
 Her second husband (1797) was the singer Sebastian Meier (1773–1835).
 Meier was the first to perform the role of Pizarro in Beethoven's opera Fidelio.

 Josepha Meier retired from singing in 1805, and died in Vienna on 29 December 1819.

-Assessment
+Voice and legacy

-Of her singing, the New Grove says; "According to contemporary reports, she commanded a very high tessitura but had a rough edge to her voice and lacked stage presence."
+Of her singing, the New Grove says: "According to contemporary reports, she commanded a very high tessitura but had a rough edge to her voice and lacked stage presence."
 The former quality equipped her to take on the very difficult coloratura passages that Mozart wrote into the Queen of the Night's part.

+However, the number of composers who wrote specifically for Hofer's voice — including Mozart, Wranitzky, Süssmayr, Winter, Haibel, Righini, and potentially Salieri — suggests that her capabilities were valued well beyond the single dimension described in the Grove assessment.
+The absence of coloratura writing from Der Stein der Weisen during her maternity leave, and its prominent return in The Magic Flute upon her availability, further indicates her importance to the compositional output of the Theater auf der Wieden company.

+In 2020, German soprano Sarah Traubel released Arias for Josepha (Sony Classical), a recording of fourteen arias written for or performed by Hofer, including five world premiere recordings of works by Haibel, Süssmayr, Righini, Winter, and Wranitzky.
+The album received critical acclaim, including a four-star review from Gramophone, and brought renewed attention to the breadth of repertoire associated with Hofer beyond the Queen of the Night arias.